Minimum curvature flow and martingale exit times: Introduction and main results

 The upshot is the following result, which is applicable in a number of interesting situations.
 In particular, it covers all convex bodies in $\R^3$, all polytopes in arbitrary dimension, and all convex bodies whose boundary faces all have dimension zero or one.
 It is a rewording of Theorem~\ref{T_190603} in Section~\ref{S_convex}, and is proved using probabilistic arguments based on the control formulation \eqref{eq_vxD}.

 \begin{theorem} Let $d\ge2$ and suppose $K$ is a convex body with $\Fcal_k$ closed for $1\le k\le d-3$.
 Then the value function $v$ is continuous on $K$. \end{theorem}

-The fact that $v$ vanishes only at the $1$-skeleton $\Fcal_1$ (the extreme points and lines), but not elsewhere in $K$, suggests that \eqref{PDE_1} also describes a geometric flow of $\Fcal_1$.
-This flow is the {\em codimension-$(d-1)$ mean curvature flow} of \cite{amb_son_96}, although here the initial set $\Fcal_1$ need not be a one-dimensional curve.
+The fact that $v$ vanishes only at the $1$-skeleton $\Fcal_1$ (the extreme points and lines), but not elsewhere in $K$, suggests that \eqref{PDE_1} describes a geometric flow also of $\Fcal_1$, not only of $\partial K$.
+This flow of $\Fcal_1$ is the {\em codimension-$(d-1)$ mean curvature flow} of \cite{amb_son_96}, although here the initial set $\Fcal_1$ need not be a one-dimensional curve.

 To spell this out, for any symmetric matrix $A$ and eigenvector $p$ of $A$, let $\lambda_{\rm min}(A,p)$ denote the smallest eigenvalue of $A$ corresponding to an eigenvector orthogonal to $p$.
 Then \eqref{eq_infyF} states that